ioskn/lidar_mirror_fov_reshaper/docs/sphinx/source/lidar_mirror_fov_reshaper/lidar_mirror_fov_reshaper_calibration.rst

   * - optimization.optimized_params_file
     - The file name of the optimized/calibrated parameters.
 Assumed to be a .csv file.
     - "lmfrc_results.csv"
-  * - optimization.optimized_params_out_dir
-    - The directory in which the files related to the optimization/calibration will be stored.
-Assumes the write of either the optimized parameters or the optimization history.
-    - "/my_out_dir/"
   * - optimization.verbose
     - Level of verbosity.
 0 = no output, 1 = minimal output, 2 = detailed output
     - 0